 CBDA vs. CBD

 Non-impairing cannabidiol (CBD) has become an exciting focus of medical research, popular media, and legislation related to cannabis.
 CBD has been shown to relieve anxiety, depression, pain, seizures, psychosis, inflammation, spasm, nausea, and more.

-In many ways, CBDA works similarly to CBD, with activity at serotonin and capsaicin receptors.
-Unlike CBD, CBDA has not been shown to influence cannabinoid receptors, and it has been shown to target the COX enzymes associated with inflammation, a similar mechanism as popular over-the-counter anti-inflammatory drugs.
+In many ways, CBDA works similarly to CBD, having activation at the serotonin and capsaicin receptors.
+CBDA, unlike CBD, has not been found to affect cannabinoid receptors, but it has been demonstrated to target the COX enzymes linked to inflammation, a process similar to that of common over-the-counter anti-inflammatory medicines.